Relationship Holiday Spending Tips

 - Trust: If one person has a difficult time spending money and wants to control the family finances, the partner may ignore that and spend anyway but try to keep it a secret or hide the real costs.
 This leads to a lack of trust.

-It may not be too late this year to at least be aware of what you’ve spent and talk about it honestly with your partner before the January bills come and set off a tsunami of emotional reactions.
-Then use January to review how money was spent and let it be the starting point for a different outcome next year.
+Before January bills hit and trigger emotional turmoil, it’s not too late to be aware of your spending.
+Have an honest talk with your partner about it.
+Use January to review spending and make it the starting point for a different outcome next year.
 Here are some suggestions to make changes:

 - Set aside some quiet time to talk about how each of you experienced the holidays when you were growing up.
 Talk about what remains important to you to continue or let go.
 If your families didn’t have traditions, talk about what would be meaningful to you.
 Share your stories about why those things are important and your memories that associate them with strong feelings.
 Being open and sharing this information may be difficult, but can change the conversation away from money to understanding and meeting each other’s emotional needs.